 B. In addition, visitors shall not be allowed:

 C. High School and Undergraduate Students Employed or Volunteering in Laboratories

-A. The supervisor and/or investigator, or other designated employee, responsible for the laboratory that is hosting visitors must ensure compliance with all appropriate radiation and safety policies and regulations.
+A. The supervisor and/or investigator or other designated employee responsible for the laboratory that is hosting visitors must ensure compliance with all appropriate environmental, radiation, safety and risk management policies and regulations.
 The responsible employee must ensure that any visitors who will be handling hazardous materials as part of their visit receive training that is then documented.
 The visitors must be directly supervised by the responsible employee.

 These restrictions are required to protect the health and safety of any campus visitor and to avoid potential liability resulting from a visitor's exposure to harmful agents or conditions.
 It is the responsibility of the appropriate supervisor, investigator, faculty, or any other knowledgeable employee to enforce this policy.

 B. Individual campus employees, who are responsible for the areas designated above, may be held personally liable for loss and/or damages incurred by a visitor being allowed into a facility except as permitted by this policy.
-Problems with compliance with this policy are to be referred to RM&S, the appropriate Department Chair or the Radiation Safety or Chemical Hygiene Committees.
+Problems with compliance with this policy are to be referred to SR&S, the appropriate Department Chair or the Radiation Safety Committee or Chemical Hygiene & Bio-Safety Committee.
 An employee raising concerns about this policy to any of these individuals or groups shall not be discriminated against.